tmobile/magentaA11y/_checklist-native/stepper.md

 screenreader:
   name:  |
-    Purpose is clear and matches visible label
+    Purpose is clear (example: Increment or Increase, Decrement or Decrease)
   role:  |
     Identifies as a button in iOS and "double tap to activate" in Android
   value: |